dvarrui/teuton-server/docs/configfile.md

 ## Config file params

+### server section

-**server** section: Configuration param for Teuton Server.
+Configuration param for Teuton Server.

 * **ip**: Server listening IP
 * **port**: Base port for services.
     * `:port: 16000`, client 1 is asigned port 16001, client 2 is assigned 16002 port, and so on.

+### client section

-**client** section: Configuration param for every TeutonClient.
+Configuration param for every TeutonClient.
 TeutonServer will attend only the specified clients.

 * **members**: Client name or names
 * **ip**: Server only accepts client request from this IP.